aws-neuron/aws-neuron-sdk/neuron-guide/neuron-frameworks/tensorflow-neuron/tutorials/tutorial-tensorflow-serving-NeuronCore-Group.rst

 Install TensorFlow Model Server and Serving API
 -----------------------------------------------

-Follow the steps in the :ref:`neuron-install-guide`.
+Follow the steps in the :ref:`install-neuron-tensorflow`.

-If using DLAMI and aws_neuron_tensorflow_p36 environment, you can skip the installation step below.

 Then ensure you install using either apt-get or yum: